 In order to enhance our Board effectiveness and continually improve our governance practices, in fiscal 2022, the Nominating and Governance Committee introduced periodic third-party director evaluations as a new component of its Board evaluation program.
 The Nominating and Governance Committee believes that third-party evaluations will strengthen Board effectiveness as the third party will bring broad market insight and an objective, candid perspective on a wide range of governance matters, including board dynamics, structure and composition, information practices, meeting schedules and agendas, decision-making, and overall effectiveness.
-In years that third-party evaluations are utilized, currently anticipated to be at least every three years, the evaluations will be conducted along with our standard self-evaluations but in lieu of the Company's standard confidential peer review process.
+In years that third-party evaluations but in lieu of the Company's standard confidential peer review process.
 Due to the significant refreshment efforts of the Board over the past three years, which have resulted in half of the Board having short tenures, the Nominating and Governance Committee decided to conduct its confidential peer review process instead of a third-party director evaluation in fiscal 2023 and fiscal 2024.
 The Nominating and Governance Committee believed that the more personal peer review approach with an experienced director was appropriate at this time.
 The Nominating and Governance Committee expects to consider the use of third-party director evaluations for fiscal 2025 as newer directors will have more developed views on Board operations and effectiveness.